 Customers are not covered by the School’s and/or the Company’s civil liability insurance for Instructional Services.

 All Customers must insure themselves against the risks of this kind of sporting activity.
-Ski insurance offered by DIOT MONTAGNE is available for purchase at the applicable School’s premises.
+Ski insurance offered by GBC MONTAGNE is available for purchase at the applicable School’s premises.

 Article 12 – Interruption of Services following an accident

 The Services are non-refundable in the event the Customer suffers an accident that makes it impossible to use the Services.
 The Customer is responsible for taking out any specialised insurance policy, such as “cancellation insurance”.